-Teutonic thrash metal legends Destruction are appearing in London at O2 Academy Islington on the Killfest Tour, along with New Jersey headliners Overkill and progressive metal outfit Flotsam & Jetsam.
+Teutonic thrash metal legends Destruction are appearing at O2 Academy Islington on the Killfest Tour, along with New Jersey headliners Overkill and progressive metal outfit Flotsam & Jetsam.

-Tonight is an enormous three band show for any classic 80’s thrasher, although having seen Overkill in recent years and losing track of Flotsam & Jetsam post-debut album ‘Doomsday for the Deceiver’, my own jaunt to the capital is focused purely on German titans Destruction.
-Formed in 1982 and one of the “Big Four” of the German thrash metal scene (with Kreator, Sodom and Tankard), when I take myself back 30+ years to the impact of ‘Eternal Devastation’ (1986) and ‘Release from Agony’ (1988), I’m really not sure how or why I’ve not seen them until now.
+Tonight is an enormous three band show for any classic 80’s thrasher.
+Having seen Overkill in recent years and losing track of Flotsam & Jetsam since their debut album ‘Doomsday for the Deceiver’, my jaunt to the capital is focused on German titans Destruction.
+Formed in 1982 as one of the “Big Four” of the German thrash scene (with Kreator, Sodom and Tankard), if I take myself back 30+ years to the impact of ‘Eternal Devastation’ (1986) and ‘Release from Agony’ (1988), I’m really not sure how or why I’ve not seen them until now.

-Ten albums on, with drummer Randy Black replacing Vaaver in 2018 and second guitarist Damir Eskic only on-board for a month, I have wondered how a 2019 Destruction set will kick off.
-As the intro to ‘Curse The Gods’ fires up and man mountain Schmier walks out, wielding his bass and saluting the crowd, the hair on the back of my neck stands to attention.
-I couldn’t have wished for anything more perfect – the classic opener followed by ‘Release From Agony’ are the merciless attacks they always were, and a pummelling reminder of halcyon days.
+Ten albums on, with drummer Randy Black replacing Vaaver in 2018 and second guitarist Damir Eskic only on-board for a month, I wonder how a 2019 Destruction set will kick off.
+As the intro to ‘Curse The Gods’ fires up and man mountain Schmier wields his bass and salutes the crowd, the hair on the back of my neck stands to attention.
+I couldn’t have wished for anything more perfect.
+The classic opener followed by ‘Release From Agony’ are the merciless attacks they always were, and a pummelling reminder of halcyon days.

 I always preferred Marcel “Schmier” Schirmer’s vocal over most other thrash frontmen.
 His rasping, sneering tone and those short, high pitched screams – he hasn’t lost any of it.
 With total command he switches from stage left to right for lyrical articulation, although it does prove a struggle when setup in front of the headliners kit.
 Clearly frustrated he remonstrates: “It’s a sad night when you play the biggest City in Europe on the smallest stage!” before introducing ‘Nailed To The Cross’ from 2001’s ‘The Antichrist’ album.